jjossie/hang-app/README.md

 ### Short-term Improvements

-* Improve handling of POST data and database interactions
+* Improve handling of POST data and database interactions by decoupling Views that process/insert database data and those that just return a rendered page
 * Revamp user interface, especially for mobile
+* Streamline the process of either doing multiple decisions per session or allowing the user to create a new session after finishing one for subsequent decisions
-* Utilize Django's session features
+* Utilize Django's session features to pass data more safely and securely
-* Enable real-time updates of database between users
+* Enable real-time updates of database between users' views

 ### Long-term Improvements